Description:

 - Historical and/or Biographical context.

-- Transitions: Pay attention to sub-headers, transitions, and topic sentences.
+- Transitions: Pay attention to sub-headers, transitions, and topic sentences used to create “meta-commentary” that guides readers through the argument.

 - Evidence: What kind of evidence is introduced, where, and how?